 Fishing is permitted all year in the park, but some waters are off limits.
 A fishing license is not required to fish inside the park.
 The best fishing season is from late May through November 30.

-You can learn more about the limits, regulations, closed water bodies, and equipment here.
+You can learn more about the limits, regulations, closed bodies of water, and equipment here.

 * Note: A Montana fishing license is required to fish in the Middle and North Forks of the Flathead River.
 You can get a license in person at many local sporting goods stores or on the Montana Fish Wildlife and Parks website.
 Check regulations before heading out on a trip.